shadsplan/linux/notes/lpi/34_Process_Groups_Sessions_Job_Control.md

 ## 34.8 Summary
 - Sessions and process groups (also known as jobs) form a two-level hierarchy of processes: a session is a collection of process groups, and a process group is a collection of processes.
 A session leader is the process that created the session using setsid().
 Similarly, a process group leader is the process that created the group using setpgid().
 All of the members of a process group share the same process group ID (which is the same as the process group ID of the process group leader), and all processes in the process groups that constitute a session have the same session ID (which is the same as the ID of the session leader).
 Each session may have a controlling terminal (/dev/tty), which is established when the session leader opens a terminal device.
 Opening the controlling terminal also causes the session leader to become the controlling process for the terminal.
-- The notion of the terminal’s foreground job is also used to arbitrate terminal I/O requests.
+- The notion of the terminal's foreground job is also used to arbitrate terminal I/O requests.
 Only processes in the foreground job may read from the controlling terminal.
 - When a terminal disconnect occurs, the kernel delivers a SIGHUP signal to the controlling process to inform it of the fact.
 Such an event may result in a chain reaction. whereby a SIGHUP signal is delivered to many other processes.
 First, if the controlling process is a shell (as is typically the case), then, before terminating, the shell sends SIGHUP to each of the process groups it has created.
 Second, if delivery of SIGHUP results in termination of a controlling process, then the kernel also sends SIGHUP to all of the members of the foreground process group of the controlling terminal.